 This section should include the elements listed below.
 Please use headers to delineate elements.
-Methods, two-way engagement statements, and plans for Workforce and Community agreements are the core of the Engagement section and DOE recommends these should comprise the majority of the information provided.
+Strategies, two-way engagement statements, and plans for Workforce and Community agreements are the core of the Engagement section and DOE recommends these should comprise the majority of the information provided.

 The background provides a brief narrative description of prior efforts by members of the applicant's project team to engage communities, labor, and other stakeholder groups relevant to this proposed project-with a focus on those most impacted by project development.
-It is typical that projects may have multiple of these impacted groups with which they may have different histories and which may require different plans.
-Applicants should engage with all relevant groups: for example, applicants should engage with both frontline communities and labor rather than frontline communities or labor.
-The Background element could answer some of the following questions:
+It is typical that projects may impact multiple groups with different histories and relationships, which may require different plans.
+Applicants should engage with all relevant groups.
+For example, applicants should engage with both frontline communities and labor rather than frontline communities or labor.
+The Background and Experience element could answer some of the following questions: